markosloizou/focus-stacking/README.md

 So far a number of sharpness measures have been implemented.
 Each assigning a sharpness value at each pixel.

 ## Current Work
-* Refactor the GUI to an MVC pattern
+* Refactor the GUI to an MVC pattern and investigate wheter or not to move from wWidgets to QT

 ## Future Work
 * Implement a DMAP focus stack